NCCCSCI/cmce/README.md

 Each time the cost of materials is estimated, the costs are stored locally.
 The next time the tool runs, it will add the text _changed_ to any class that has been added or has a different cost of materials.

-If a class has been removed from the HEOA file, it's absence will not be noted.
+If a class has been removed from the HEOA file, its absence will not be noted.

 ## Instructions For Use